chains-project/bump/README.md

     "versionUpdateType": "{major|minor|patch|other}",
     "type": "{human|renovate|dependabot|other}",
     "reproductionStatus": "{not_attempted|successful|unreproducible}",
-    "analysis": "<json object of collected analysis data as specified below>", "metadata": "<json object of collected metadata as specified below>" }
+    "baseBuildCommand": "<The command to compile and run tests without the breaking update commit>", "breakingUpdateReproductionCommand": "<The command to compile and run tests with the breaking update commit>", "analysis": "<json object of collected analysis data as specified below>", "metadata": "<json object of collected metadata as specified below>" }